ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 Environments create an isolated operating environment within which `spack` can only see and access packages that are added to the environment.
 In this repository the model to be built is defined using an environment in the `spack.yaml` file.

-Spack supports model development using a modified environment where the components that are being actively developed are compiled "in-place", and the rest built in the normal spack way.
+Spack generally automatically downloads package sources to a cache, compiles and installs them.
+Spack also supports model development using a modified environment where the components that are being actively developed are compiled in a local source directory, and the rest built in the normal spack manner.

 ### Source code

-There are two options for source code location:
+There are two options for local source directory location:

-1. Use an existing path to the source code directory
+1. Use a path to an existing source code repository
 2. Let spack clone the code for you and place it in the environment directory

 If option 1 is preferred the source code for the component(s) to be modified has to be available on the filesystem, e.g. using `git clone`, before the next steps.
 For more details, see the [Notes](#notes) section below.